 Your tutor will provide you with a sample articulated character.
 Your task is to rig this character (add an internal skeleton) and create animation controllers so that your character can be manipulated for animation.

-- ◆ Rigging procedures and execution - ◆Controller creation
+- ◆ Rigging procedures and execution - ◆Creation of working controllers